What is the HOOS-PS?

 The need for a short measure was identified as part of an OARSI (Osteoarthritis Research Society International) and OMERACT (Outcome Measures in Clinical Trials) initiative to develop criteria for the failure of medical therapy, more specifically disease modifying drugs for osteoarthritis (DMOADS), such that individuals would be candidates for surgical intervention such as joint replacement.
 The components of the criteria were determined by the working group to include pain, physical function and structural damage [1].

 Given the overall objective, it was critical that each component be parsimonious and cross-culturally valid to enable use of the measure in multi-centre, cross-country studies and clinical settings.
 As a result, the decision was made to attempt to shorten the HOOS and to combine the items from the Function, daily living and Function, sports and recreational activity subscales.
 We chose to use an item response theory approach, specifically the Rasch mathematical model, to develop the short measure.
-Rasch is a mathematical process that converts ordinal data (such as the responses in the HOOS-PS of none, mild, moderate, severe, extreme) to interval level data [2].
+Rasch is a mathematical process that converts ordinal data (such as the summary score based on responses in the HOOS-PS of none, mild, moderate, severe, extreme) to an interval level data summary score [2].

 The Rasch model provides a number of advantages over classical test theory methods.
-Specifically, it provides scores that have the requisite interval level measurement properties for inferential statistical procedures; estimates place items in a hierarchy of difficulty such that range of difficulty represented by the measure is known; and, the standard error of an item is independent of the SE of other items such there is improved accuracy and stability of the performance of the items across different samples [3,4].
+Specifically, in addition to providing scores that have the requisite interval level measurement properties for inferential statistical procedures, the estimates place items in a hierarchy of difficulty such that range of difficulty represented by the measure is known; and, the standard error of an item is independent of the SE of other items such there is improved accuracy and stability of the performance of the items across different samples [3,4].
+The references by Tennant [2], Rasch [3] and Andiel [4] provide a description of the Rasch mathematical model and the analytic approach to determining if data fit the Rasch model.

 The final items included in the short measure were based on the data from the samples and countries described below meeting the criteria for fit to the Rasch model [5].